alexis-evelyn/Sweet-Tea/ReadMe.md

+# Read Me

-This project is a result of me (Alex Evelyn) following tutorials to learn how to make games in Godot.
+This project is a result of me (Alexis Evelyn) following tutorials to learn how to make games in Godot.

 This game is inspired by Starbound and Undertale.
 I am not yet sure what I want to make the game into, hence the codename "Sweet Tea".
 Sweet Tea is my favorite drink, and working on this game helps a lot with my depression.